-Recipe of the Week -About Us

 • chili pepper or pepperoncino, small piece (more to taste)

-OO Pasta pot, heavy casserole or pot for long, slow simmer.
+OO Pasta pot, heavy casserole or pot for long, slow simmer, slotted spoon.

-IN the heaviest, deepest pot you have, heat the oil/butter.
+1. IN the heaviest, deepest pot you have, heat the oil/butter.
 Add the chopped onion and saute briefly over medium heat until just translucent.
-Add chopped onion, celery, carrot and hot pepper.
-Sauté over medium heat until soft, stirring occasionaly about 8 minutes
+Add celery, carrot and hot pepper.
+Sauté over medium heat until soft, stirring occasionaly about 8 minutes.
+Remove celery mixture to separate dish with a slotted spoon.

-ADD the minced beef and the pork sausage, breaking it up with a fork.
-Add salt to taste, stir, and cook only until the meat has lost its raw, red color.
-Add the wine, turn the heat up to medium high, and cook, stirring occasionally, until all the wine has evaporated.
+2. ADD the minced beef and the pork sausage to cooking pot, breaking it up with a fork.
+Add salt to taste, stir, and cook until the meat has lost its raw, red color.

-ADD the tomatoes, the oregano and the bay leaves and stir thoroughly.
-When the tomatoes have started to bubble, turn the heat down until the sauce cooks at the gentlest simmer, just an occasional bubble.
+4. ADD the tomatoes, tomato sauce, the oregano and the bay leaves and stir thoroughly.
+When the mixture has started to bubble, turn the heat down until the sauce cooks at the gentlest simmer, just an occasional bubble.
 Cook, uncovered, for a minimum of 3 to 4 hours, stirring occasionally adding more hot water as necessary.
 Taste and check for salt.
 (If you cannot keep an eye on the sauce for such a long stretch, you can turn off the heat and resume cooking it later on.
 But do finish cooking it in one day.)

 PRINT - EMAIL